curability4apish/IsaacHash/README.md

     const binaryArray = binaryStringToArray(binaryString);
     // Create an instance of the ISAAC PRNG const isaac = new ISAAC();
-    // Seed the PRNG with a fixed value (for reproducibility) seed(isaac.state, binaryStringToArray(decompose('90c12c2d77fd9543d2771a6')));
+    // Seed the PRNG with yourSalt
+    seed(isaac.state, binaryStringToArray(decompose('yourSalt')));
-    // Seed the PRNG with the input string seed(isaac.state, binaryArray);
+    // Seed the PRNG with the input key seed(isaac.state, binaryArray);
     // Generate a hash by taking five random numbers and converting them to hexadecimal let hash = '';